- How can I manage my increased risk of breast cancer?

 The PARP inhibitor called olaparib (also known as Lynparza) has been licensed to treat ovarian, fallopian tube, and primary peritoneal cancer in women who carry mutations in the BRCA1 or BRCA2 genes and whose cancer has come back.
 However, access to olaparib is different across the UK, and it depends on the number of recurrences of ovarian cancer you have had so you will need to have a detailed discussion with your clinician about your eligibility for this and other PARP inhibitors.

-Participation in treatment clinical trials
+Taking part in clinical trials about treatment

 “I was diagnosed with ovarian cancer in 2009, and subsequently tested positive for a BRCA1 mutation.
 Following surgery and chemotherapy, I had about 10 months of remission before the cancer returned.
 I then joined a clinical trial for a PARP inhibitor rather than have more chemotherapy.
 I was happy to be generally living a normal life with no nasty side effects; my cancer shrunk to “non-measurable disease,” and my CA125 tumour marker went from 204 to 10.
 I am very grateful for the trial that gave me a fantastic year without chemo.
 Although the drug stopped working for me after 10 months, it is still working for others, and I am hopeful that my involvement helps others (I have two BRCA-positive daughters).”
 Sharon